-Houston Harbaugh’s environmental and energy attorneys in Pittsburgh, Pennsylvania have decades of experience representing industrial concerns, energy companies, municipalities and individuals in matters with respect to state and federal statutes and regulations, local ordinances, and caselaw governing solid waste, hazardous waste, water pollution, clean air, storage tanks, wetlands and real estate development.
+Houston Harbaugh’s environmental and energy attorneys in Pittsburgh, Pennsylvania have decades of experience representing industrial concerns, waste management companies, energy companies, municipal authorities, and individuals in matters regarding state and federal statutes and regulations and local ordinances governing solid waste, hazardous waste, natural resource damages, water pollution, air pollution sources, storage tanks, water allocation, wetlands and real estate development.

-Furthermore, when real estate transactions involve contaminated and recycled industrial sites, we assist clients by utilizing the state’s land recycling statutes and regulations in negotiating the deal.
+When real estate transactions involve contaminated and recycled industrial sites, we assist clients in utilizing the state’s land recycling statute and regulations to negotiate a deal, and counsel clients on appropriate due diligence and investigation of site conditions.

-Our attorneys have significant experience addressing alleged violations issued by agencies such as the Pennsylvania Department of Environmental Protection, Environmental Protection Agency (EPA), and the Occupational Health and Safety Administration (OSHA).
+Our attorneys have a wealth of experience assisting clients in addressing enforcement actions initiated by agencies such as the Pennsylvania Department of Environmental Protection, United States Environmental Protection Agency (EPA), and the Occupational Health and Safety Administration (OSHA).
+Our litigation experience spans four decades reaching back to the early days of environmental enforcement.